chandlerbing65nm/Cassava-Leaf-Disease-Classification/README.md

 Image classification of cassava leaf diseases.
 This is based on the [Kaggle competition](https://www.kaggle.com/c/cassava-leaf-disease-classification) of the same title.

-# Introduction
-The colab notebook used in this repository is based on the [kaggle notebook](https://www.kaggle.com/khyeh0719/pytorch-efficientnet-baseline-train-amp-aug) of [Kun Hao Yeh](https://www.kaggle.com/khyeh0719).

-The difference is instead of using EfficientNet, I used Vision Transformers which do not have any CNNs and is currently the state-of-the-art network for computer vision tasks.

 # Overview
 ![alt text](https://github.com/chandlerbing65nm/Cassava-Leaf-Disease-Classification/blob/main/images/competition.png?raw=true)